hmans/three-elements/site/docs/guide/getting-started.md

 ## Prerequisites

 - At least a basic understanding of the [Three.js API](https://threejs.org/docs/).
 Remember that three-elements is just a wafer-thin layer on top of it.
 Keep the [reference documentation](https://threejs.org/docs/) handy!
-- The terrible burden of an imagination that knows no limits!
+- Your favorite browser and code editor, as well as the terrible burden of an imagination that knows no limits!
+(But mostly the browser and the editor.)

 ## Standalone (the modern way)

 Modern browsers are awesome, they all speak JavaScript Modules now!
-This makes it almost too easy to consume NPM packages that use them straight from the confines of your browser:
+This makes it almost too easy to consume modern NPM packages straight from the confines of your browser:

 ```html
 <script type="module">